dhborus/Midcentury/Jot.md

 Important to work with notes and projects properly.

 --Big question-- which machine should be the main writing device?
-Which machine, in other words, is the most comfortable writing environment?[@boris1986]
+Which machine, in other words, is the most comfortable writing environment?

 - iMac seems slower than one would hope, but gives all kinds of real estate.
 That is nice for Atom, less so at the moment for Ulysses.